Most of the women get pregnant with one baby, while some get pregnant with two, three, four, or even more than that at a time.

 Identical twins look exactly like a mirror image of each other.
 They are also called maternal twins.

 Around 1 in 333 pregnancies, there is a chance of identical twins as they are not formed due to any hereditary factor and hence not passed down in genes.
-Fewer women can have identical twins when then fertilized eggs get split.
+Fewer women can have identical twins when fertilized eggs get split.

 There is a high chance that both babies share the same placenta.

-They can be Di-Di Twins where embryos are split after 3 to 2 days of fertilization, Di-Mono Twins where embryos are split after 3 to 8 days of fertilization, Mono-Mono Twins where embryos are divided after 8 to 13 days of fertilization, and lastly Conjoined Twin where embryos division take place after 13 days of fertilization.
+They can be Di-Di Twins, where embryos are split after 3 to 2 days of fertilization; Di-Mono Twins, where embryos are split after 3 to 8 days of fertilization, Mono-Mono Twins, where embryos are divided after 8 to 13 days of fertilization, and lastly Conjoined Twin where embryos division take place after 13 days of fertilization.

 There is a high chance that babies, in this case, have joined body parts.